 It’s a polarising and emotional subject, the revitalisation of tired old pubs.
 To those who’ve spent decades huddled around pints within, change can feel like losing a friend.
-With the Carringbush – which first opened in 1889 as The Friendly Societies Hotel – re-opening two months ago under new owners, and recent makeovers for both The Park Hotel and The Retreat Hotel nearby, Abbotsford locals must be used to it by now.
+With the Carringbush – which first opened in 1889 as The Friendly Societies Hotel – re-opening earlier this year under new owners, and recent makeovers for both The Park Hotel and The Retreat Hotel nearby, Abbotsford locals must be used to it by now.

 The Carringbush has been treated with respect by Liam Matthews, Joel Morrison and Singa Unlayati, the crew behind Fitzroy live music stalwart the Old Bar, who bought it in March last year and spent eight months transforming it.
 The old pub was last renovated in the ’80s, so Matthews says a heavy hand was needed to get it up to scratch, but the team has kept sight of what makes classic pubs so valuable to a community.

 The previous incarnation was known for being favoured by Collingwood Football Club fans and had an abundance of Magpies memorabilia on the walls.
 Now, clear glass replaces opaque windows to let the sun in, and the warren of small rooms has been converted into an open-plan contemporary bar with bare brick walls and indoor greenery.
 Carpets are gone, revealing the pub’s original floorboards, and bi-fold doors lead to a work-in-progress courtyard which sits just below the train line.

 “It’s very Brooklyn-esque, especially in peak hour with the trains flying by,” says Matthews.